-However, "we can and must tackle mpox together," Hans Kluge, WHO's regional director for Europe, said at a UN press briefing.
+However, "we can and must confront mpox together," said Hans Kluge, WHO's European Regional Director, at a United Nations press briefing.

 Monkeypox causes pus-filled sores and flu-like symptoms.
-The clade 1b strain has caused global concern because it appears to spread more easily through casual close contact.
+The clade 1b strain of the virus has caused global concern because it appears to spread more easily through casual close contact.

-Last week, a case of the new strain was confirmed in Sweden and linked to a growing outbreak in Africa, marking the first time it has spread outside the continent.
-The WHO has declared the recent outbreak of the disease an international health emergency after discovering the new variant.
+Last week, a case of this new strain was confirmed in Sweden and is linked to a growing outbreak in Africa, marking the first time it has spread outside the continent.
+The WHO has declared the recent outbreak of the disease an international health emergency following the discovery of the new variant.

-Focusing on the new clade 1 strain would also help combat the less severe clade 2 strain, which has been spreading globally since 2022, helping Europe improve its response through better health advice and surveillance, Mr Kluge said.
+Mr. Kluge said that focusing on the new clade 1 strain would also help combat the less severe clade 2 strain, which has been spreading globally since 2022, thereby helping Europe improve its response through better health advice and surveillance.

-Currently, about 100 new cases of clade 2 are reported each month in the European region, according to Mr. Kluge.
+Currently, around 100 new cases of clade 2 are reported each month in the European region, according to Kluge.

-Mpox is spread through close contact, including sexual contact, but unlike previous global pandemics like COVID-19, there is no evidence that it spreads easily through the air.
+Mpox spreads through close contact, including sexual intercourse, but unlike previous global pandemics such as COVID-19, there is no evidence that it spreads easily through the air.

-Health authorities need to be vigilant and flexible in case new strains emerge that are more transmissible or change in transmission patterns, but there is currently no recommendation that people wear masks, WHO spokesman Tarik Jasarevic said.
+Health authorities need to be vigilant and flexible in the event of new, more contagious strains or changes in transmission patterns, but there are currently no recommendations that everyone needs to wear masks, according to WHO spokesperson Tarik Jasarevic.

 Cao Phong (according to Reuters)